dongpham120899/HateSpeech-Detection/README.md

 ```
 python app.py
 ```
-You can send a request with the following Python command, then the system will return the result
+You can send a request with the following Python code, then the system will return the result
 ```
 url = "http://10.124.67.54:5000/result?format=json"
 requests.post(url, data={'result':'xin chao me m', 'model':'LSTM'})